A Day at the Office¶

 !stop_work

-Engelbot wizard: progress notes, checklist confirmation, handoff notes for the captain.
-Sam fills them in honestly — what was done, what's next, any blockers.
+Engelbot wizard: progress notes, checklist confirmation, handoff notes.
+Sam fills them in honestly.

 Asel does the same: